 Do I really need an employee?

 Taking on an employee is a huge responsibility and, especially in smaller firms, employees have a huge impact on a business.
 This can either be positive or negative.
-Taking on an extra pair of hands can increase your productivity and help you offer more services to your clients.
+Hiring an employee can boost your efficiency and enable you to expand your service offerings, providing more value to your clients.
 Unfortunately,if things go wrong, you could end up damaging business relationships and being massively out of pocket.

 The good news is that you can limit the chances of this happening with some good old-fashioned due diligence.